heptarch/heptarch.github.io/drafts/cone.md

 I think you've struck upon something brilliant.
 The idea clearly borrows from Bentham's Panopticon—viz. possibility of surveillance—but extrapolates to its natural conclusion.
 Let me restate the logic to ensure I've understood:
 - the teacher states that all $T$ units are gradeable, so
 - the student puts equal effort into all units;
-- the mark is constituted by $n$ randomly chosen units,
+- the mark is constituted by $n$ randomly chosen units, thus
 - reducing marking effort by a factor of $n/T$.

+Here, "units" can refer to assignments, or to questions on an exam.
+But as you point out, it can easily be modified from this somewhat inefficient $n/T$ per-student scaling to a far more favourable $n/TS$ effort scaling where $S$ is the total number of students.
+In other words, we assign a single grade for the class constituted by a choice of $n$ units distributed between students.

+Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.

 ## XII. <a href="#toc">Proof</a><a id="sec-12" name="sec-12"></a>